jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

     - classes
     - attributes in classes

-## How to solve the AttributeError by defining a Method(Function) in a Class
+## How to solve AttributeError by defining a Method(Function) in a Class

 ### <span style="color:red">**RED**</span>: make it fail